30 Amazing Facts You Never Knew About U.S. Presidents

 Ronald Reagan wore hearing aids.

 Thanks to its inaction during the AIDS epidemic, the Reagan administration doesn't have the greatest reputation when it comes to public health.
 Still, Reagan did at least one positive thing in this area: He helped destigmatize hearing loss.
 The former actor became hard of hearing in his right ear when a fellow performer fired a pistol near his head while they were filming a movie.
 His hearing degraded further as he aged, and in 1983—at the age of 72—he began wearing a hearing aid.
 At that time, hearing loss was synonymous with decrepitude.
-By wearing his in public, however, Reagan normalized hearing aids, so much so that Starkey Laboratories, the company that made the president's device, quadrupled its sales after Reagan went public with his hearing loss.
+By wearing his in public, however, Reagan normalized hearing aids, so much so that Starkey Laboratories, the company that made the president’s device, quadrupled its sales after Reagan went public with his hearing loss.
+To learn about surprising presidential health standards, read Is the President's Yearly Physical Different Than Yours?

 Additional reporting by Alex Daniel.